Znergy/aws-lambda-cognito-auth/README.md

   * Once you've confirmed everything is working, you can then come back to the 'index.js' file in this repo and copy the rest of the code into the AWS Lambda console or into your local 'index.js' file, then rezip using 'zip function.zip index.js package.json amazon-cognito-identity.min.js node_modules', and finally deploy to AWS Lambda

 ## Further exploration
-Once you know how the pieces work together, you can now explore using API Gateway to pass in user form information via API Gateway URL or expand the functionality of Cognito to not only handle registration, but all Coginto has to offer.
+Once you know how the pieces work together, you can now explore using API Gateway to pass in user form information via an API Gateway URL or expand the functionality of AWS Cognito to not only handle registration, but all AWS Cognito has to offer.
 Example of API Gateway..
 ```
 https://.../register-user?givenName=Ryan&username=ryan&password=Password_12345&email=ryan@example.com